 Volunteer

-Care Giving: The Center could use a helping hand with the day to day care such as feeding and cleaning of our wild patients’ quarters.
-Adults are welcome to contact us to discuss.
+Care Giving: The Center received a helping hand with the day to day care such as feeding and cleaning of our wild patients’ quarters.

-Gardening: We gratefully accept donations of fruits and vegetables.
-If you have an abundance in your garden please contact us to find out which foods are staples in our patients’ diets.
+Gardening: We gratefully accepted donations of fruits and vegetables.
+Supporters with an abundance in their gardens shared foods which are staples in our patients’ diets.

-Carpentry: We need carpenters to build outdoor cages and nesting boxes for our baby squirrels, raccoons, flying squirrels, opossums, groundhogs and fox.
-See the Ohio Division of Wildlife’s guide to building nesting boxes.
+Carpentry: Carpenters built our outdoor cages and nesting boxes for our baby squirrels, raccoons, flying squirrels, opossums, groundhogs and fox.

 Knit / Crochet A Nest: Our friends at Bev’s Country Cottage are kind enough to put nest instructions online so that others can help nonprofit rehabilitation centers to care for baby bunnies and squirrels.

-Sew Baby Blankets: We really could use a seamstress to hem flannel square baby blankets for our youngest babies.
+Sew Baby Blankets: Seamstress hemmed flannel square baby blankets for our youngest babies.

-Fundraising: The Center could benefit from a creative mind with fundraising ideas.
-Contrary to popular belief, we are not state funded.
+Fundraising: Nonprofits such as ours benefit from a creative mind with fundraising ideas.
+We are not state funded.
 Our operation relies on donations, grants, and volunteers.

 What is it like to volunteer at Wild Baby Rescue?